hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 CPUs and GPUs.
 Calculations can be done in single, double or mixed precisions.

-In case of the **GPU** package, computations are shared between CPUs and GPUs (unlike the Kokkos package GPU implementation where the primary aim is to offload all of the calculations to the GPUs only).
+In case of the **GPU** package, computations are shared between CPUs and GPUs (unlike the KOKKOS package GPU implementation where the primary aim is to offload all of the calculations to the GPUs only).
 For example, asynchronous force calculations like **pair** vs **bond/angle/dihedral/improper** can be done simultaneously on GPUs and CPUs respectively.
 Similarly, for PPPM calculations the charge